How to Block Acrylic Yarn: How to Block Crochet 5 Ways

 Now that your piece is pinned to the proper measurements, you can move on to either spray or steam blocking.

-Let’s Talk Spray Blocking!
+Let’s Talk Spray Blocking

-Spray blocking is pretty simple.
+Spray blocking your crochet is pretty simple.
 All you need is a spray bottle filled with water (cold tap water works just fine).
 Begin spraying your piece and continue spraying until the entire piece is saturated.
 Once it is saturated, you’re done!
 Now you just need to wait for it to dry completely…which can take a while.

 Pros of Spray Blocking: Can be done any where in the home because it doesn’t require the use of anything that needs to be plugged into an outlet.